slatedocs/slate/README.md

 ### Getting Set Up

- 1. Fork this repository on Github.
+ 1. Clone this repository to your local work directory
- 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
- 3. `cd slate`
+ 2. `cd slate`
- 4. Install all dependencies: `bundle install`
+ 3. Install all dependencies: `bundle install`
- 5. Start the test server: `bundle exec middleman server`
+ 4. Start the test server: `bundle exec middleman server`

 You can now see the docs at <http://localhost:4567>.
 And as you edit `source/index.md`, your server should automatically update!
 Whoa!
 That was fast!